-It was a snow day, and we were inside, my son and I. He was watching “Despicable Me” and I was catching up on my holiday baking.
+It was a snowy day, and we were inside, my son and I.

 The wind was cold that afternoon, and he couldn’t bear the feel of it on his face, so sledding with his sister was not an option.
 He decided to keep me company instead.
-As I stood there mixing, he watched his movie and then he asked me a question.
+As I stood there mixing, he watched one of his favorite movies, "Despicable Me."
+He was silent for a while, and then he asked me a question.

 “Mom?
 Are the girls sad?
 Or mad?”